hanjustin/Backend-Concepts-Study-Notes/Artificial Intelligence/README.md

 Used for binary classification tasks, such as identifying whether spam or not spam.

 * **Sigmoid/logistic function:** S-shaped curve function that is used to calculate a probability between 0 and 1.
-* **Log loss function:** Logarithm of the magnitude of the change is used as the rate of change of a logistic regression model is not constant.
+* **Log loss cost function:** Used to penalize confident wrong predictions more and to ensure a convex cost function to guarantee a global minimum for optimization with gradient descent.

 * Core concepts to study
     * Regularization